CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Related Work

+We review work using images, DNA, and multi-modal models for fine-grained taxonomic classification of species and their application in biology.
+Prior work has primarily explored building unimodal models for either images or DNA, and largely relied on fine-tuning classifiers on a set of known species or higher-level taxa.
+This limits those approaches to a closed set of species, whereas we aim to also identify unseen species, for which we have no examples in the training set.

+\mypara{Taxonomic classification of images in biology.} Many studies have explored image-based taxonomic classification of organisms~\citep{berg2014birdsnap, van2018inaturalist}.
+However, visual identification of species remains difficult due to the abundance of fine-grained classes and data imbalance among species.
+To improve fine-grained taxonomic classification, methods such as coarse and weak supervision~\citep{touvron2021grafit, ristin2015categories, taherkhani2019weakly} and contrastive learning~\citep{cole2022does, xiao2020should} have been developed.
+Despite these advances, image-based species classification is still limited, so we leverage DNA alongside images to enhance representation learning while maintaining the relative ease of acquiring visual data for new organisms.

-There is much work on machine learning for DNA data, especially in genome understanding \cite{li2023applications, le2022bert, avsec2021effective, lee2022learning}.
-Recently, there is increasing interest in developing foundation models of DNA sequences~\cite{theodoris2023transfer, ji2021dnabert, zhou2023dnabert,zhou2024dnaberts, arias2023barcodebert,dalla2023nucleotide,nguyen2024hyenadna, cahyawijaya2022snp2vec}.
-Many of these works leverage transformer architectures and self-supervised learning techniques such as masked language modeling~\cite{devlin2019bert} to pretrain models on large DNA datasets for downstream genome analysis tasks such as promoter prediction or metagenomics binning \cite{ji2021dnabert, zhou2023dnabert, zhou2024dnaberts, arias2023barcodebert}. \citet{zhou2024dnaberts} incorporate curriculum-based contrastive learning to learn a ``species-aware'' embedding space for DNA.
-Other work explored using DNA data for taxonomic classification~\cite{liang2020deepmicrobes, mock2021bertax, arias2023barcodebert}.
-BERTax~\cite{mock2021bertax} pretrained a BERT~\cite{devlin2019bert} model for hierarchical taxonomic classification.
-However, they focused on superkingdom, phylum, and genus classification, which are coarser-grained categories and thus easier than classifying species.
-BarcodeBERT~\cite{arias2023barcodebert} showed that models pretrained on DNA barcodes, rather than general DNA datasets, can be particularly effective for taxonomic classification.
-Our work extends these models for encoding DNA by learning a shared embedding space with images and text as well, addressing issues with the cost of obtaining DNA data in practice by allowing for cross-modal image queries.
+\mypara{Representation learning for DNA.} Much work has focused on machine learning for DNA, such as for genome understanding~\citep{li2023applications,le2022bert, avsec2021effective,lee2022learning}.
+Recently, self-supervised learning has been used to develop foundation models on DNA, from masked-token prediction with transformers~\citep{ji2021dnabert,cahyawijaya2022snp2vec,theodoris2023transfer,dalla2023nucleotide,zhou2023dnabert,arias2023barcodebert}, to contrastive learning~\citep{zhou2024dnaberts} and next-character prediction with state-space models~\citep{nguyen2024hyenadna}.
+While much of this work focuses on human DNA, models have also been trained on large multi-species DNA datasets for taxonomic classification.
+BERTax~\citep{mock2021bertax} pretrained a BERT~\citep{devlin2019bert} model for hierarchical taxonomic classification but focused on coarser taxa like superkingdom, phylum, and genus, which are easier than fine-grained species classification.
+BarcodeBERT~\citep{arias2023barcodebert} showed that models pretrained on DNA barcodes rather than general DNA can be more effective for taxonomic classification.
+Though some of these works use contrastive learning, they do not align DNA with images.
+We extend these models by using cross-modal contrastive learning to align DNA and image embeddings, addressing the higher cost of obtaining DNA samples while improving image-based classification and enabling cross-modal queries.